Struct Query

 §Iterator::for_each

-for_each methods are seen to be generally faster than directly iterating through iter on worlds with high archetype fragmentation, and may enable additional optimizations like autovectorization.
+The for_each methods appear to be generally faster than for-loops when run on worlds with high archetype fragmentation, and may enable additional optimizations like autovectorization.
 It is strongly advised to only use Iterator::for_each if it tangibly improves performance.
-Always be sure profile or benchmark both before and after the change!
+Always profile or benchmark before and after the change!

 query.iter().for_each(|component| {